S-Hari-B/Hari_Dissertation/README.md

 # Multi-Agent EV Valuation — Dissertation Project

-## 🚨 Version Disclaimer
+## Version Disclaimer
-This project has been tested with **Python 3.10** and **Python 3.11**.
+This project is tested and supported on **Python 3.10** only.
-Some dependencies (e.g., AutoGluon) are **not compatible** with Python 3.12+ at the time of writing.
-If you are on a newer version (e.g., Python 3.13), you may need to create a virtual environment with Python 3.10 or 3.11 before installing dependencies.
+AutoGluon is not compatible with Python 3.12 or newer for this setup.

 ---